© The Financial Times Ltd 2017 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

 The Financial Times supports the University of the Arts London (UAL) by offering a bursary scheme to one student a year, accepted on the MA Journalism at the London College of Communication (LCC).
 Located within London, UAL’s six colleges make up Europe’s largest specialist arts and design university which delivers a diverse range of courses at all levels from foundation and undergraduate to postgraduate and research.

 Better Bankside is the Business Improvement District (BID) surrounding the FT’s London office.
-A BID is an independent, business-owned and led company, which seeks to improve the quality of the area and enhance the competitiveness of its businesses.
 Through Better Bankside, FT employees have the opportunity to volunteer to help with the range of services it provides, from mentoring to clearing parks or providing professional skills.

-When our employees raise money for charity (e.g. by taking part in a fun run) they can ask the FT to match the money they have raised up to the value of £500 per employee per year.
+When our employees raise money for charity (e.g. by taking part in a fun run) they can ask the FT to match the money they have raised up to a certain value.
+Money can only be given to registered UK charities.